 Also, for the love of God, never say 'vinyls'.
 The plural of vinyl is vinyl.
 However, you can refer to them as records.

 How to choose a record player

-There are thousands of record players for sale, so choosing the right one is difficult.
+There are thousands of record players or turntables for sale, so choosing the right one is difficult.
 Sure, you can buy a used record player for cheap from the classifieds but if you don't want to deal with getting swindled or stuck with a dud, there are new record players for every budget.

 The first step to choosing a record player is setting a budget.
 If you're not sure if you want to get into collecting records yet, plop down $99 (£99, about AU$130) for the Audio-Technica AT-LP60.
 This diminutive record player lets you play both 33 ½ and 45 rpm format records, and automatically lifts and returns the arm after a record is finished to prevent wearing out your needle.
 Plus, it comes with a built-in preamp, which is one less thing to buy.